Designing networks

 def nest(self) -> str | None:

-"""Ensures that the agents assigned to the same instance of this location class
+"""Ensures that the actors assigned to the same instance of this location class

 are also assigned to the same instance of the returned location class."""